 70 File Cabinet Organization Categories to Help You Conquer Your Paperwork

 Files have a funny way of multiplying.
-If your home office filing cabinet is overflowing – then consider creating some file cabinet organization categories to keep things under control.
+If your home office filing cabinet is overflowing with a lot of papers – then consider creating some file cabinet organization categories to keep things under control.
+I’ve listed 70 options here for you.

-However, before you begin, it is a good idea to make a plan.
+However, before you begin organizing your important documents, it is a good idea to devise a home filing system for how you plan to organize your paperwork.

 Assess Your Available Space